Interfaces + Open Design / Foundation

 Thesis

-How I Built a Landing Page with ChatGPT 5.5 + Images 2.0 + design.md teaches a practical interfaces + open design move: This video walks through a concrete workflow that turns a screenshot of someone else's design on X into an original landing page by generating fresh inspiration with Images 2.0, reproducing it section-by-section with GPT 5.5 in an AI builder (Aura), and finally extracting a reusable design.md design system.
+How I Built a Landing Page with ChatGPT 5.5 + Images 2.0 + design.md teaches a practical design system move: This video walks through a concrete workflow that turns a screenshot of someone else's design on X into an original landing page by generating fresh inspiration with Images 2.0, reproducing it section-by-section with GPT 5.5 in an AI builder (Aura), and finally extracting a reusable design.md design system.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.